bobfitz/Getting-and-Cleaning-Data/README.md

 ##Processing steps
 ##=============
 1. for each text file it uses read.table() to load them into RStudio running the following:
-R version 3.1.2 (2014-10-31) -- "Pumpkin Helmet"
+**R version 3.1.2 (2014-10-31) -- "Pumpkin Helmet”**
-Copyright (C) 2014 The R Foundation for Statistical Computing
+**Copyright (C) 2014 The R Foundation for Statistical Computing** **Platform: x86_64-apple-darwin13.4.0 (64-bit)**
-Platform: x86_64-apple-darwin13.4.0 (64-bit)

 2. 	it combines data files by first binding the subject, x, and y files together for test and train and then merging the test and train to get a complete set.

 3. It uses grep to find std and mean columns and saves them in an index.

 4. It puts the activity labels on with the merge() command.

 5. It puts the features on as nice names for column names  using a for loop.

 6. It subsets the data to get the mean() and std() columns for the tidy dataset by using the index saved in step 3.
 7. It generates a mean for each variable by each subject and activity and returns the tidy dataset.